JoinSports/Documentation/UC/UC_SuggestMatchResult.md

 ## 1. Use-Case Name
 ### 1.1 Brief Description
-This use case is for suggest a match result after the end of a match
+This use case is for suggest a match result after the end of a match.

 ## 2. Flow of Events
 ### 2.1 Basic Flow